Cranberry-Juice/BroncoSpacetTestbed/readme.md

 To start the project always open `BPTestbed.prj` **through MATLAB**.
 This to set the current directory and run the necessary scripts.

-The main simulink file is `clean.slx`.
+The main simulink file is where the simulation and controller lives is `clean.slx`.
 With a few exceptions, all other files are supporting files.

 ## Closing the project
-Closing the project window
+Closing the project window closes all related files.

 ## Neccessary MATLAB Add-Ons